The Minister's Awards

 The judges consider a student's:

-- accomplishment in language
+- participation in language and cultural activities.

 Students who attend mainstream school classes from Kindergarten to Year 6 may be nominated for an award in the junior category.
 Please note that students who are enrolled in their mainstream school in Kindergarten, Year 1 or Year 2 will NOT be eligible to receive a Minister's Award.
 They will be eligible for Merit, Commended or Highly Commended Awards.